 Some of the cars have drum brakes on the rear axle.
 Warped or rusted rear drums can also cause brake pedal pulsation.
 How could cause the brake rotors to wear unevenly?
 It could happen for several reasons.
 It also occurs when the car is left outside without shifting for long periods.

 This causes parts of the brake rotors to rust, particularly in rainy weather; see the photo.
-Rusted brake rotors are a common cause of brake pedal pulsation and steering wheel shake.
+Rusted brake rotors are a common cause of brake pedal pulsation and steering wheel shakes.

-The answer is to visit your mechanic and have your brakes tested properly.
+The answer is to visit your mechanic and have your brakes tested properly and regularly.
 Mechanics have different devices to calculate the run-out and thickness of the brake rotors.

 In some cases, the brake rotors may be machined if the damage is not too severe.
 While other rotors may be cheap enough that replacing them would be cheaper than trying to repair them.

 I had some suspension damage in my 2001 Honda Civic a few years back.
 Quite a few parts needed replacing.
-I ended up finding cheap OEM replacement parts from Auto Parts Warehouse for less than what the mechanics were going to charge me.
+I ended up finding cheap OEM replacement parts from partsgeek.com for less than what the mechanics were going to charge me.
 Rotors were around $100 and when they arrived they were beefier than the originals that came on the car.

 A busted rotor may be the culprit.
 But it is not always the case.
-There are many factors you may have to consider when your car shakes when braking at high speeds not rotors.
+There are many factors you may have to consider when your car shakes when braking at high speeds, not rotors.
 A thorough understanding of your car would really help.
-These are the main reasons your steering wheel shakes when braking downhill:

 - Unevenly worn brake rotors